The Embrace [Vampire Open Development]

 So tell me what you think.
 What areas of the Embrace should be changed or clarified, and what areas should be kept mysterious?

-57 responses to “The Embrace [Vampire Open Development]”
+57 thoughts on “The Embrace [Vampire Open Development]”

 A particular issue I would like to see addressed is players being able to use it as a body disposal method (ie. drain the person, embrace them, kill them, body turns to dust).